alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 Making it a timetabled event gets better attendance.

 Last year, at PyCon UK, we experimented with the signup process.
-We had a [lottery system][lottery] with some dedicated slots for new speakers.
+We had a [lottery system][lottery] with dedicated slots for new speakers.
 I expect we'll run the same process this year.

 [lightning]: https://en.wikipedia.org/wiki/Lightning_talk